The Muslim Visionaries Award

 The Muslim Life Program has established an annual Muslim Visionaries Award to honor individuals who have dedicated themselves to the noble service of faith and humanity.
 It is intended, through this award, to highlight Muslim men and women who are inspired by their faith to work for a future that is based on peace, mutual respect, and cooperation between all people.
 These individuals offer a vision of Islam and a vision for the Muslim community that is rooted in the highest ideals of human goodness.
 Their work is shaping our present world and offers a hopeful future for generations to come.

 We are pleased and honored to present our first 2010 Muslim Visionaries Award to Mr. Rashad Hussain for his outstanding contributions as a public servant and intellectual to the values of this award.

-We are pleased and honored to present this year's 2011 2010 Muslim Visionaries Award to Dr. Ingrid Mattson for her outstanding contributions as a public servant and intellectual to the values of this award.
+We are pleased and honored to present year 2011 Muslim Visionaries Award to Dr. Ingrid Mattson for her outstanding contributions as a public servant and intellectual to the values of this award.

 2011 Award Recepient